HenryOlson/optiq-web/README.md

 },
 ```

 NB: The above examples (exerpted from src/test/resources/wiki.json) are subject to the whims of the Wikipedia editors.
-In particular, the column headings referencing dates (e.g. '2013 rank') are subject to change.
-If so, this may cause issues with the execution of the webjoin.sql script in the script demo above.
+In particular, the column headings referencing dates (e.g. '2012 rank') are likely to change.
+Such changes may cause issues with the execution of the webjoin.sql script in the script demo above.

 More information
 ================